-Each week I take the top voted topic from readers and answer it.
-With 45 votes, this week’s winner was “What is the meaning of life (and why do people continually ask this question).”
+[Each week I take the top voted topic from readers and answer it.
+With 45 votes, this week’s winner was “What is the meaning of life (and why do people continually ask).”]

-I’ve yet to hear my dog ask this question.
-He seems pretty damn satisfied with existence.
+I’ve yet to hear my dog ask about the meaning of life as he seems pretty damn satisfied with existence.
 You could conclude that we’re better off not even asking about meaning.
 Kids don’t ask it, at least not with the same angst adults do.
-There is mild merit to the phrase ignorance is bliss, as ignorance comes in both pleasant and painful forms, and if yours is the former, and you don’t fear boredom, you can float with contentment along the surface of existence never exploring what lurks beneath.
+There is mild merit to the phrase ignorance is bliss, as ignorance comes in both pleasant and painful forms.
+If yours is the former, and you don’t fear boredom, you can float with contentment along the surface of existence never exploring what lurks beneath.
 There’s a zen proverb that says “Before enlightenment, chop wood, carry water.
 After enlightenment, chop wood, carry water” and I consider this saying often.
 No matter how much you understand or don’t about your life, you still have to do the living.

 Most of living involves simple tasks.
 The answer to the question might just be there is no meaning other than living life for it’s simple pleasures and responsibilities, and modern life is filled with people who need kindness, and skills that can be learned and put to benevolent use.
 To make use of enlightenment still requires putting that enlightenment into action.

 The people who ask the titular question most often are those who have a life successful enough to be beyond struggling to survive.
-You don’t hear this question much from people struggling to find work, scavenging for food, or running for their lives every few minutes.
+You don’t hear this question much from people in need of work, scavenging for food, or running for their lives every few minutes.
 Most living things in the history of the planet never bothered to need to ask this question in part because they were too busy trying to stay alive to have a need to occupy their minds with a supremely abstract question.

 Kafka (possibly) wrote “the meaning of life is that it ends” which I love.
 Our choices matter because they are finite.
 The time I spent writing this post was time I will never get back and eventually I will die.
 That time is gone from me forever.
 Even if no one reads this post, or I decide later I hate it, it still has meaning to me because it’s where I chose to put part of my life.
 How I prioritize my time defines what my life means, or doesn’t.
 This is pragmatic meaning.
 Meaning is not an ideal or platitude but something that I manifest in actions I take, or don’t take.
 In other words, the meaning of life is who you talked to, who you loved, who you helped, who you hurt, what you built, what you destroyed, and on it goes.
 Camus wrote “Don’t wait for the last judgement, it takes places every day”.